Immediate Past President

 Yelena Lingel works as a Change Management Consultant, currently working for Accenture Federal Services supporting government clients.

-She has been involved with The Jewish Federation of Greater Washington's Young Leadership and NEXT DC programs the past seven years, most recently co-chairing IMPACT DC, the annual young leadership signature event.
+She has been involved with The Jewish Federation of Greater Washington's Young Leadership and NEXT DC programs for the past seven years, most recently co-Chairing IMPACT DC, the annual young leadership signature event.

 In her free time, Yelena enjoys spending time with friends and family.
-She is well-known as a foodie, and when schedules allow she loves traveling.
+She is well-known as a foodie and, when schedules allow, she loves traveling.
 Raised in Baltimore, she recently moved from Arlington — where she resided for the past eight years — to Merrifield with her husband, Derek.
+Her son is enrolled in the J's infant care program.

-Harold and his wife, Cheri live in Fairfax Station with their two children (one who’s attending University of Virginia) and two dogs.
+Harold and his wife, Cheri, live in Fairfax Station with their three children (one who’s attending University of Virginia) and two dogs.

 Now retired, she was an educator in Fairfax County Public schools for twenty-four years.
 She taught English and Theory of Knowledge, served as the English Department Chair and then as the International Baccalaureate Diploma Program Coordinator.